tgambim/vs-tech-challenge/README.md

 }]
 ```

-### Vendors count for a given location and service category:
+### Vendors Count for a Given Location and Service Category:
 Request:
 ``` http request
 GET http://localhost:8000/api/vendors/count?locationId={locationId}&serviceCategoryId={serviceCategoryId}
 ```
-where {locationId} and {serviceCategoryId} should be the location id and service category id, respectively,
-that you want to list the vendors for.
+Where {locationId} and {serviceCategoryId} should be the location ID and service category ID, respectively, for which you want to list the vendors.

 Response:
 ``` json